Today’s Veterinary Technician supports your clinical skills, professional development, and career growth.

 Trazodone in Veterinary Medicine

 Trazodone is commonly prescribed in human medicine to treat various disorders, such as depression and anxiety, and is sometimes used in pets as well.
-Find out what measures are recommended if an animal is accidentally exposed to toxic amounts of trazodone.
+Here’s what to do if an animal is accidentally exposed to toxic amounts of trazodone.

 How Often Does Treatment Follow the Guidelines?